Pecos Bill: Description

 According to the "legend", Pecos Bill was born in Texas in the 1830s (or 1845 in some versions, the year of Texas's statehood).
 Pecos Bill's family decided to move out because his town was becoming "too crowded."
 Pecos Bill was traveling in a covered wagon as an infant when he fell out unnoticed by the rest of his family near the Pecos River (thus his nickname).
 He was taken in and raised by a pack of coyotes.
 Years later he was found by his real brother, who managed to convince him he was not a coyote.
+Bill eventually decided to leave with his brother once he had accepted that he was a human.
+When they set off together, Bill rode atop a mountain lion he had tamed.

 He grew up to become a cowboy.
 Bill used a rattlesnake named Shake as a lasso and another snake as a little whip.
 His horse, Widow-Maker (also called Lightning), was so named because he was Texas's first and most notorious serial killer, leaving a trail of dead bodies clear across Texas (this is another version of how the Rio Grande was made).
 Dynamite was said to be his favorite food.
-It is also said Bill sometimes rode a cougar instead of a horse.
 On one of his adventures, Pecos Bill managed to lasso a twister.
 It was also said that he once wrestled the Bear Lake Monster for several days until Bill finally defeated it.

 Pecos Bill had a sweetheart named Slue-Foot Sue, who rode a giant catfish down the Rio Grande.
 He was fishing with the pack when he saw her.
 Shake, Widow-Maker, and Slue-Foot Sue are as idealized as Pecos Bill.

 After a courtship in which, among other things, Pecos Bill shoots all the stars from the sky except for one which becomes the Lone Star, Bill proposes to Sue.
 She insists on riding Widow-Maker before, during or after the wedding (depending on variations in the story).
 Widow-Maker, jealous of no longer having Bill's undivided attention, bounces Sue off; she lands on her bustle and begins bouncing higher and higher.
 Bill catches her, but then gets pulled with her.
 The town folks assumed both Bill and Sue were bounced away to another place or both ended up on the Moon where they stayed and were never seen again.